isamuni/isamuni/README.md

 * `npm run dev` starts a development server that will only serve `App.js` and proxies all the other requests to `squirrels.vii.ovh:3000`.
 It will provide hot reloading, but it will not touch the `App.js` file on disk.
 Please use `build` or `watch` to rebuild `App.js` when you are done testing.
 * a procfile is provided to start both `rails server` and `npm run watch`.
 You can run it with `foreman start`.

+While using `foreman start` is simple and perfectly fine, the best workflow for editing the webpack-managed assets is:
+* `rails s webrick -p 3000` in the first console
+* `npm run dev` in a second console
+* `npm run build` when you finish working with the assets

 #### Configuring your editor

 You may want to install the following packages: